-The specific areas of work undertaken by the Audit Committee in 2021/22 and up to the date of the approval of the financial statements included:
+The specific areas of work undertaken by the Audit Committee in 2022/23 and up to the date of the approval of the financial statements included:

-- Reviewed and assessed key risks facing the College and the control measures in place to mitigate those risks - Considered the scope of work for the Internal Auditors, based upon the Risk Register and areas recently subject to internal audit.
-The agreed scope of works being Exams, Anti-Fraud and Corruption Controls, Digital Learning Strategy, Industry Placements, Teaching and Learning Observations and Lesson Walks and External Assurance Sub-Contracting Controls, Follow up of Previous Recommendations - Received Internal Audit reports on the agreed scope of work, considered the outcomes and monitored management action against those outcomes and recommendations. - Received the External Auditor and Reporting Accountant's report and considered the outcomes for onward recommendation to the Board - Considered the Audit Planning Memorandum for the Year Ended 31 July 2022 from the External Auditor and the Internal Audit Plan and Strategy 2022/23.
+- · Reviewed and assessed key risks facing the College and the control measures in place to mitigate those risks - Considered the scope of work for the Internal Auditors, based upon the Risk Register and areas recently subject to internal audit.
+The agreed scope of works being Apprenticeships Strategy & Delivery, Business Continuity Planning, Subcontracting Standards review, Mock Funding Audit, Key Financial Controls and Estates Management and Capital Project Management, as well as Follow up of Previous Recommendations - Received Internal Audit reports on the agreed scope of work, considered the outcomes and monitored management action against those outcomes and recommendations. - Received the External Auditor and Reporting Accountant's report and considered the outcomes for onward recommendation to the Board - Considered the Audit Planning Memorandum for the Year Ended 31 July 2023 from the External Auditor and the Internal Audit Plan and Strategy 2023/24.